wardm5/Practice_It/README.md

 ## Practice It - https://practiceit.cs.washington.edu/problem/list
-This repository is designed to store the solutions that I have done for the Pratice It website.
-This website is used by many students at the University of Washington in the intro computer science courses to learn and pratice algoirthms and data structures using Java.
-Notable chapters include:
+This repository is designed to store my solutions for the Pratice It website.
+This website, made by Marty Stepp and other UW Facalty, is used by many students at the University of Washington and Bellevue College in the introductory computer science courses.
+Many students continue to use this website as a way to learn and pratice coding, algoirthms, and data structures using Java. #Notable chapters include:#

+* ArrayLists
-* ArrayLists                * Trees
+* Trees
 * Recurrsion
 * LinkedLists
 * Stacks and Queues